 - Proficient to apply the theory and concepts of vector differential calculus and vector integral calculus in problems related to fluid flow, heat flow, electro static and so on. - Understanding concept of Complex numbers and Complex functions and able to check the analyticity based on Cauchy-Riemann equations. - Able to evaluate the complex integration and real integrals of practical interest. - Able to interpolate and extrapolate the data with the help of numerical methods. - Use numerical methods to find an approximate solution of algebraic and transcendental equations using appropriate method. - Able to handle data numerically or graphically, in order to see what properties data, have and what kind of information we can extract and if data influenced by chance student may apply the concepts and rules of probability theory.

-1) Higher Engineering Mathematics by: Dr. B. S. Grewal.
-Publisher: Khanna publishers, Delhi
+1) Higher Engineering Mathematics, by: Dr. B. S. Grewal

-1) A Text Book of Applied Mathematics by: P. N. & J. N. Wartikar & Chandrika Prasad.
-Publisher: Pune Vidyarthi Griha Prakashan
+1) A Text Book of Applied Mathematics, by: P.N. & J. N. Wartikar & Chandrika Prasad.